izirku/rust-confu/README.md

 }
 ```

-should produce something like this, granted that a `APP_VERSION="0.1.0"`
+should produce something like this, granted that `APP_VERSION="0.1.0"`
 environment variable is also set:

 ```bash